This article is brought to you by StatBanana, the best Overwatch strategy tool.

 “We want to make sure that all Overwatch cosmetics come forward with you into Overwatch 2, so all of your progress matters,” Kaplan said.
 “Nothing’s getting left behind.
 No one’s getting left behind.
 We worked so hard to build this community of over 50 million players at this point, the last thing we would ever do is do anything to split what an amazing community you guys are.”

-The latest number reported by Blizzard is a 40 million player total in May 2018, just as the game’s second anniversary event approached.
-Blizzard did not clarify the context of this number—it likely means copies sold and not active players.
-Though the pace had definitely slowed, the 40 million total was still a significant growth since Blizzard reported 35 million players in October 2017.
-These numbers can’t be Overwatch’s monthly active users.
-Blizzard reported 37 million monthly active users for all of its games in an August 2018 second quarter earnings report, a number down one million monthly active users from the first quarter in 2018.
+It’s unclear what the number is referring to, although it likely means 50 million copies sold and not active players.
+Although the last number of total Overwatch players we got from Blizzard was a 40 million player total in May 2018, just as the game’s second anniversary event approached.
+Months later, however, Blizzard reported 37 million monthly active users across all of its games in an August 2018 second quarter earnings report, a number down one million monthly active users from the first quarter in 2018.

 None of these are necessarily bad for Overwatch; it’s definitely not a “ded game.”
 Blizzard continues to make money from the title through loot box sales and continued interest in the Overwatch League.
-A lot of people are still playing Overwatch, but the exact number of active users remains a mystery.
-We’ve reached out to Blizzard for more information.
+And with Overwatch 2 on the horizon, the game still has a bright future.

 Overwatch will share its multiplayer environment with the sequel, meaning more maps, game modes, and playable heroes are on their way for players of the base game—even if they choose not to buy a copy of Overwatch 2.
 And with new games to play and new characters to try out, Overwatch and its sequel will likely bring in a new wave of players or those returning to the franchise.